ZHAJIANF/zhajianf.github.io/index.md

 In 2022 I earned my PhD at the University of Michigan where I worked with [Dr. John Vandermeer](https://scholar.google.com/citations?user=J1FqM5IAAAAJ&hl=en) and [Dr. Ivette Perfecto](https://scholar.google.com/citations?hl=en&user=WammKXQAAAAJ).
 My doctoral work was largely concerned with how spatial processes structure the assembly and functioning of ecological communities in the context of agroecosystems.

-Please get in touch to chat about shared interests (including but not limited to: theory, agroecology, ragtime).
+Please get in touch to chat about shared interests (including but not limited to: theory, agroecology, stride piano).
 I'm always looking for kind people to work and think together with!

 **email**: zachary.hajian-forooshani@idiv.de